ispc/ispc/docs/ispc.rst

    ispc foo.ispc -o foo.asm --emit-asm

 To generate LLVM bitcode, use the ``--emit-llvm`` flag.
+To generate LLVM bitcode in textual form, use the ``--emit-llvm-text`` flag.

 Optimizations are on by default; they can be turned off with ``-O0``: